catdad/brackets-theme-one-gray/README.md

 [![Build Status](https://travis-ci.org/catdad/brackets-theme-one-gray.svg?branch=master)](https://travis-ci.org/catdad/brackets-theme-one-gray)

 A colorful theme based on Atom's One Dark, while still matching Brackets' overall gray tones.
-It has been hand-tunes for most of the languages supported by Brackets.
+It has been hand-tuned for most of the languages supported by Brackets.

 ### JavaScript
 ![javascript]